Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Numerical Simulations

-\emph{Simulation Results and Analysis:} Table \ref{table1} summarizes the statistics of the number of supported links of $200$ Monte-Carlo runs in two cases where $S=0.1$ and $0.2,$ respectively.
-For instance, ``$664=2*20+3*96+4*84$'' in the fourth column of Table \ref{table1} stands for that when $K=4,$ $664$ links are supported in these $200$ Monte-Carlo runs, and amongest them, $2$ links are supported $20$ times, $3$ links are supported $96$ times, and $4$ links are supported $88$ times.
-Figs. \ref{user1}, \ref{power1}, and \ref{time1} are obtained by averaging over the $200$ Monte-Carlo runs.
-They plot the average number of supported links, the average total transmission power, and the average execution CPU time of the proposed SOCP-D and PABB-D algorithms and the benchmark versus different number of total links, respectively.
+\emph{Simulation Results and Analysis:} {Table \ref{table1} summarizes the statistics of the number of supported links of $200$ Monte-Carlo runs of numerical experiments with different choices of simulation parameters. {}{For instance, ``$664=2*19+3*98+4*83$'' in the third column of Table \ref{table1} stands for that when $\left(K,D_1,D_2,\kappa,b\right)=\left(4,2,0.4,+\infty,2\right),$ total $664$ links are supported in these $200$ Monte-Carlo runs, and amongest them, $2$ links are supported $19$ times, $3$ links are supported $98$ times, and $4$ links are supported $83$ times.} Figs. \ref{user1}, \ref{power1}, and \ref{time1} are obtained by averaging over the $200$ Monte-Carlo runs.
+They plot the average number of supported links, the average total transmission power, and the average execution CPU time of the proposed SOCP-D and PABB-D algorithms {}{(for solving the sampled JPAC problem \eqref{csparse2})} and the benchmark versus different number of total links in Setup1.

+{It can be seen from Fig. \ref{user1} that the number of supported links by the two proposed algorithms (for fading channels) is less than the benchmark (for deterministic channels).
+This shows that the uncertainty of channel gains could lead to a (significant) reduction in the number of supported links.
+This can also be clearly observed from Table \ref{table1}.
+For instance, when $K=4$ (see the first three lines of Table \ref{table1}) all links can be simultaneously supported $83$ times when $\kappa=+\infty,$ $78$ times when $\kappa=100,$ and only $50$ times when $\kappa=10.$ In fact, this is the reason why we associate different $\kappa$ with different $b$ in our simulations.
+We expect that a large $b$ and thus large power budgets $\bar p_k$ (cf. \eqref{powerbudget}) can compensate the performance degradation of the number of supported links caused by the large uncertainty of channel gains.}